nymea/nymea-docs/docs/plugins/basic-concepts.md

 A plugin is responsible for translating the nymea internal things api into the device or service specific protocol.
 This mainly consists of handling setup and connecting to a given thing and then monitoring it for state changes and forwarding actions triggered by nymea to it.

+Integration plugins can be written either using C++/Qt or using JavaScript.
+However, either way a [plugin JSON](plugin-json) file is required to define all the supported integrations by this plugin.

 ## Adding and configuring new things

 Setting up a thing is done in two steps: